qodire/DyQoRec-Movie_Recommender/README.md

-Content Based Recommender System recommends movies similar to the movie user likes and analyses the sentiments on the reviews given by the user for that movie.
+Content Based Recommender System recommends movies similar to the movie user likes and analyses the sentiments on the reviews given by other users for that movie.

+Dataset features (movie_id, title, overview, genres, keywords, cast, crew) obtained from https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata.
-The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API.
+Movie posters are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API.

 Source Code: https://github.com/qodire/DyQoRec-Movie_Recommender